jokthefoo/GeoTesting/README.md

 # GeoTesting

-Switched to perforce to continue project.
+Switched to perforce for version control for this project.